 Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 36.33 \$5,144,545 All Programs Current services adjustment-Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year and includes increases and/or decreases in vacancy savings, salaries & benefits, contracts, and materials.
 0.00 \$169,777 Office of Historic Alexandria The Office of Historic Alexandria received \$133,677 in FY 2023 to fund a department-wide reorganization.
 This reorganization includes four new positions and reclassifications for over 15 positions with no FTE impact.
-Additionally, this budget proposal will fund the Interpretive Program Manager position through donations revenue, which reduces the estimated impact on the general fund to \$78,489.
+Additionally, this budget will fund the Interpretive Program Manager position through donations revenue, which reduces the estimated impact on the general fund to \$78,489.
 This amount will be absorbed through vacancy savings until fully implemented by the end of FY 2024.
-0.00 \$0 Office of Historic Alexandria The FY 2024 budget recommends a 50% reduction in Archaeological Finds funding.
+0.00 \$0 Office of Historic Alexandria The FY 2024 budget includes a 50% reduction in Archaeological Finds funding.
 This funding was established after the discovery of the remains of the hull of a fifty-foot vessel to respond to archaeological discoveries that require immediate conservation, removal or protection.
 Excavation took place in 2015-2016, and remains of this ship and warehouse are now undergoing conservation thereby producing a savings of \$25,000.
-0.00 (\$25,000) Office of Historic Alexandria The FY 2024 budget recommends a reduction in professional development funding to include memberships, conferences, and travel accommodations due to an increase in virtual learning tools available after the pandemic.
-0.00 (11,275) Office of Historic Alexandria The FY 2024 budget recommends a reduction in operating supplies and materials for conservation supplies, office and museum supplies, and cleaning materials.
-0.00 (\$9,000) TOTAL FY 2024 PROPOSED ALL FUNDS BUDGET 36.33 \$5,269,047
+0.00 (\$25,000) Office of Historic Alexandria The FY 2024 budget includes a reduction in professional development funding to include memberships, conferences, and travel accommodations due to an increase in virtual learning tools available after the pandemic.
+0.00 (\$11,275) Office of Historic Alexandria The FY 2024 budget includes a reduction in operating supplies and materials for conservation supplies, office and museum supplies, and cleaning materials.
+0.00 (\$9,000) All Programs The FY 2024 budget builds upon the FY 2023 enhancement to compensation approved by City Council and includes a 2.0% increase to General scale employees, non-collectively bargained Police and Fire, and Sheriff Deputies.
+0.00 \$56,000 TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 36.33 \$5,325,047